-version-satisfies version version-spec

-Does version satisfy the version-spec.
+version-satisfies version version-spec [Function] Does version satisfy the version-spec.
 A generic function.
 ASDF provides built-in methods for version being a component or string. version-spec should be a string.
 If it's a component, its version is extracted as a string before further processing.

 A version string satisfies the version-spec if after parsing, the former is no older than the latter.
 Therefore "1.9.1", "1.9.2" and "1.10" all satisfy "1.9.1", but "1.8.4" or "1.9" do not.
-For more information about how version-satisfies parses and interprets version strings and specifications, see Section 6.3 [The defsystem grammar], page 16, (version specifiers) and Section 7.2.1 [Common attributes of components], page 35.
+For more information about how version-satisfies parses and interprets version strings and specifications, see [Version specifiers], page 21, and Section 7.2.1 [Common attributes of components], page 37.